Inequalities that Allow Equality

 The answer is that some inequalities are not entirely unequal: there's an overlap.
-The inequalities we've already worked with—the ones involving the symbols "<" and ">"—are called strict inequalities, because the variable isn't allowed to equal the number to which it is being compared.
-If x < 3 then x can be 2.9, 2.99, 2.999, and so on, but x can't equal 3.
+The inequalities we've already worked with—the ones involving the symbols "<" and ">"—are called strict inequalities, because the variable isn't allowed to equal the number to which it's being compared.
+If x < 3, then x can be 2.9, 2.99, 2.999, and so on, but x can't equal 3.

-The inequalities "≤" and "≥" allow the variable to equal the number to which it is being compared.
-There isn't a special name for these inequalities like there is for strict inequalities.
-We feel bad about that, so we'll make one up right now.
-We'll call them "lenient inequalities."
+The inequalities "≤" and "≥" allow the variable to equal the number to which it's being compared.
+These guys are known in the math world as non-strict inequalities.
+We might also call them "lenient inequalities."
 Hey, that's actually good.
 That might catch on.

-Since "≤" and "≥" allow the variable to equal the number to which it is being compared, we can think of them as inequalities that "allow equality," or as "relaxed" inequalities.
+Since "≤" and "≥" allow the variable to equal the number to which it's being compared, we can think of them as inequalities that "allow equality," or as "relaxed" inequalities.
 We like the second one.
 It makes us think of vacation.

-We still have equivalent ways to write relaxed inequalities.
+We still have equivalent ways to write non-strict inequalities.

 To represent the inequality 4 ≥ x or the equivalent inequality x ≤ 4, we shade all values up to and including 4.

 Be Careful: To represent a strict inequality on a number line, use an empty circle.
-To represent a relaxed inequality on the number line, use a big dot.
+To represent a non-strict inequality on the number line, use a closed circle or a big filled-in dot.
 Be careful to draw the right kind of circle and pay close attention to the pictures that you get.
-If you get a landscape of the Swiss countryside, something has gone awry somewhere along the line.
+If you get a landscape of the Swiss countryside, something has gone awry.